 If you want to avoid taking classic photos, you should focus on the details.
 For instance, very few people shoot pictures of the details of the Eiffel Tower or the Pisa Tower.
 Remember, you don’t have to capture the whole monument or museum.
 Try to capture small pieces of them and maybe create an original puzzle with these photos.

 Also, remember that the time of day can change the aspect and the quality of the picture.
 For instance, there are a lot of buildings which look better during the night because they have amazing lights.
 On the other hand, there are some places which can only be captured in a picture during the day.
 If you want to shoot landscape pictures you will need to do it during the day if you want to have sharp colors.
 Once the sun fades, the color tends to be more pastel.

 One thing you shouldn’t forget is to enjoy those moments, not only to take pictures of them.
 Even though you traveled as a photographer, this doesn’t mean that you can’t take a moment to enjoy a nice sunset or to look at pictures in a gallery.

-These are just a few of some of the most common clichés you need to avoid next time you take travel photographs.
+These are just a few of the most common clichés you need to avoid next time you take travel photographs.
 We hope that these tips will help you capture amazing pictures.
 Keep in mind all of these things when you want to take travel photographs.
 See which works for you and experiment as much as you can with the light.

 Make sure to explore the city before you start taking photos.
 This way you will have a wider view of the place and you will know when it is the right time to shoot a certain picture.
 Of course, don’t forget to have fun when you take these pictures.
 Enjoy the landscapes, read a book near the Eiffel Tower, and eat gelato at the Fontana di Trevi.
 Just don’t take the same picture of them like everyone else.

 - Unveiling Photo Secrets: 10 Hidden Gems Exposed